fkrauthan/Wikipedia-Viewer/symfony/README.md

 symfony
 =======

-A wikipedia title prefix search application implemented with symfony
+A wikipedia title prefix search application implemented with symfony.
+The project took me start to finish around 10 hours.

 What do I need?